pola-rs/polars-book/user_guide/src/introduction.md

 ### Performance 🚀🚀

-Polars is very fast, and in fact is one of the best performing solutions available.
+`Polars` is very fast, and in fact is one of the best performing solutions available.
 See the results in h2oai's db-benchmark.
 The image below shows the biggest datasets yielding a result.

 ![](https://www.ritchievink.com/img/post-35-polars-0.15/db-benchmark.png)

+`Polars` [TPCH Benchmark results](https://www.pola.rs/benchmarks.html) are now available on the official website.

 ### Current status